Helene Dolgoruki: Grandchildren

 Helene Dolgoruki supervised, not only the education of her two granddaughters by her deceased daughter Helena, but also that of her grandson Count Sergei Witte who "learned his letters at her knee."
 The Witte family lived with the Fadeyev's during this time period.
 Count Witte's memoirs paint a glowing picture of his grandmother.

 Works and interests

 Helene Dolgoruki spoke five languages, painted, and knew a great deal about science for her day.
 She corresponded with distinguished men in many fields; Sir Roderick Murchison, an English geologist and founder of the Royal Geographical Society named a fossil shell for her, the Venus Fadeef.

 Her greatest passion was botany.
-She devoted an entire wing of her palace to an important collected of Caucasian flora, each labelled with Latin names and scientific descriptions.
-These are well-remembered by all three of her grandchildren who each left us descriptions in their writings.
+She devoted an entire wing of her palace to a collection of Caucasian flora, each labelled with Latin names and scientific descriptions.
+All three of her grandchildren left descriptions of this wing in their writings.

 Move to Tiflis

 Sometime around 1843–1847 General Fadeyev was appointed Imperial Councillor to the Viceroy of the Caucasus (perhaps First Viceroy Count (later Prince) Mikhail Vorontsov although Blavatsky says "Woronzoff"), and the family moved from Saratov to an even more imposing castle at Tiflis.
 It has been reported that a constant visitor at this time was Prince Alexander Golitsyn (cousin of the wife of the Viceroy), who is said to have been paying court to the granddaughter Helena.